Where do we get a Trekking permit?

-You do not have to pay any taxes in airport.
-If you have only equipments for trekking.
+You do not have to pay any taxes at the airport if you have only trekking equipment.

 Do I need a visa to enter Nepal?

-Tourist visas can be extended for a period of 120 days at the Immigration Department in Kathmandu or Pokhara.
+Tourist visas can be extended for 120 days at the Immigration Department in Kathmandu or Pokhara.

-However, nationals of the following countries will not get visa on arrival at the immigration entry points of Nepal: Afghanistan, Cameroon, Ethiopia, Ghana, Iraq, Liberia, Nigeria, Palestine, Somalia, Swaziland and Zimbabwe.
-They need to obtain visas from Nepalese embassies or diplomatic missions in their respective countries prior to their arrival in Nepal.
+However, nationals of the following countries will not get visas on arrival at the immigration entry points of Nepal: Afghanistan, Cameroon, Ethiopia, Ghana, Iraq, Liberia, Nigeria, Palestine, Somalia, Swaziland, and Zimbabwe.
+They need to obtain visas from Nepalese embassies or diplomatic missions in their respective countries before arriving in Nepal.

-Gratis (Free) Visa for 30 days is available only for nationals of South Asian countries like Bangladesh, Bhutan, Maldives, Pakistan and Sri Lanka for the first visit in one visa year (January to December).
-However, a visa fee is required for its extension beyond the 30 days.
+Gratis (Free) Visa for 30 days is available only for nationals of South Asian countries like Bangladesh, Bhutan, Maldives, Pakistan, and Sri Lanka for the first visit in one visa year (January to December).
+However, a visa fee is required for its extension beyond 30 days.